 How Do You Know If You Are Buying The Right Supplement?

 If you’re like most people, you know that choosing the right nutrition supplements can often be overwhelming and confusing.
 And one of the big questions is not just what supplement to take but what company brand to buy.
 Do I just buy the cheapest or do I buy the most expensive?

 It’s hard to know who is making good stuff and who isn’t.
 It also doesn’t help that supplements are completely unregulated by the FDA, except that supplement makers are very limited by the FDA as to putting any therapeutic claims on the label (even if there is pretty good scientific proof of efficacy).
 But supplement makers could literally put whatever they want in those bottles and not be held accountable.
 So what do you do?

 One guideline for supplements in the store is price.
 With supplements you usually, but not always, get what you pay for.
 So getting the cheapest brand is usually not a good idea.
 One thing to remember is that the most expensive supplement is the one that doesn’t work.
 So clearly, efficacy matters.
 Some companies sell products so cheaply that professional supplement companies like the ones we use can’t even buy their raw materials at that low of a price, so you have to really wonder what you are actually buying.

 You want to buy a supplement from a company with a good reputation, especially amongst healthcare professionals.
 You also want one that manufactures its own stuff.
 You should avoid supplements that say “Manufactured for”, or “Distributed by” because that means that the company whose brand it is did not actually make the stuff.
 Some other company (from anywhere in the world) made it, so can you really trust that?
 I wouldn’t.

 Need more information about Clinical Nutrition?
-Contact us today to get a complimentary consultation with one of our experienced health advisors or schedule an appointment at our conveniently located Chicago (Bloomingdale, IL) office.
+Contact us to schedule an appointment at our conveniently located Chicago (Bloomingdale, IL) office.